davnn/fastpaced-articles/beautiful-interpolation/index.md

 \end{aligned}
 $$

-A further $2(n - 1)$ parameters are bound by the smoothness condition for the first and second derivative.
+A further $2(n - 1)$ parameters are bound by the smoothness condition for the first and second derivatives.

 $$
 \begin{aligned}